ctrites1/idsp-game-2024/README.md

 ### Calculating points - Ademi

 The main focus of this TDD module is to calculate points.
-If user placed 'Hero' card, the points for this card will be doubled.
-I used some fake cards to check
+I used some fake cards to test and make sure that the scoring works right, especially when someone plays a 'Hero' card.
+These tests help check that the correct scores are given and that the 'Hero' cards really do give players an advantage, just like they're supposed to in the game.

 ### () - Christine